mmarceau/parking-admin/README.md

 ### 11. After Successful Payment

 1. You'll be redirected back to the application
-2. You should see a success message
+2. You should see a success message and the new subscription on the User Portal
-3. Click on **"Admin Portal"** or navigate back to the admin interface

 ### 12. Access SuperAdmin View
+1. Click on **"Admin Portal"** or navigate back to the admin interface

-1. In the admin interface, click on **"SuperAdmin"** tab or section
+2. In the admin interface, click on **"SuperAdmin"** tab or section

 ### 13. Verify Subscription